cszentkiralyi/ccreature/doc/design.md

 - Speed: "The autotoxicology limitation progression is absurd, but if it's working for you then keep it up.
 We've got a pool going on how long supersaturation can be maintained and this might settle it."

+#### 3.3.2 Opening flavor

+IT IS THE FAR FUTURE.
+HUMANITY HAS COLONIZED THE GALAXY AND FOUND NO OTHER LIFE.
+THERE IS NO WONDER, THERE IS NO PROGRESS, THERE IS ONLY APATHY AND BOREDOM ACROSS INFINITE SOLAR SYSTEMS.

+YOU ARE CCREATURE, A GENETIC MANIPULATION EXPERIMENT.
+GO FORTH AND CONSUME.